dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

 - form submission (hitting enter) no longer needs to override default behavior.
 - isolates testing to it's own form and LiveComponent.
 - your form's "domain" has clearer boundaries.
+- user interaction and form validation makes more sense; only the visible form is "tainted" when the user changes it (opposed to it being tainted before the user even sees it).

 The multi-step form now looks like this: